wisroot-com/xnew/website/docs/manual/xnew.md

 ```

 ## example
-By setting a component function to `xnew`, an instance `xnode` will be created.
+First, let's set only the component function.
-In the function, you will implement various features.
+In the component function, you will implement various features.

 ```js
 const xnode = xnew(Component);